Railway flora

 Cerastium fontanum Common mouse-ear chickweed

-This plant, growing to about 45 cm tall, is distributed from Greenland, Iceland, and Scandinavia southwards to the Mediterranean, and it has also been introduced to the Himalaya, Japan, and almost the entire North America.
-It is common along trails and roads, and as a weed in gardens and fields.
+It is distributed from Greenland, Iceland, and Scandinavia southwards to Morocco, eastwards to Finland and the Balkans.
+It has also been introduced to the Himalaya, Japan, and almost the entire North America.

 Sagina procumbens Procumbent pearlwort